Financing Your Graduate Education

 • Teaching Assistantships (TAs)

-TAs are generally available for the MPH and MS Health Communication programs for students who have taken the relevant course(s) or have significant experience in the subject area.
-TAs are graduate students who assist professors with managing their course.
-Duties may include overseeing and/or assisting with laboratory sessions, review sessions, evaluating student work, etc.
+TAs are generally available for the Master of Public Health (MPH) program.
+Students who have completed relevant course(s) or have significant experience in the subject area are eligible.
+TAs are graduate students who support professors in managing their courses.
+Duties may include overseeing and/or assisting with laboratory and review sessions, evaluating student work, etc.

 Stipends range from $2,000-$2,500 for each full course/per semester.
 Faculty give preference to students who have demonstrated academic excellence in at least one semester of their graduate coursework, and they typically recruit students who have taken their course.